HOLISMOKES -- VII. Time-delay measurement of strongly lensed Type Ia supernovae using machine learning: Machine learning techniques

-In the following, we demonstrate the construction of the root node for a regression tree, as shown in Figure \ref{fig: regression tree}, for the example of $N_\mathrm{max \, features} = 3$.
-Therefore we pick randomly three features from Equation (\ref{eq: data structure}), which we assume to be $m_{i1,2}$, $m_{i2,5}$, and $m_{i2,9}$.
-From a bootstrapped data set with $N_\mathrm{max \, samples}$ samples of our training data set we assume to find the mean values $\bar{m}_{i1,2} = 1.2$, $\bar{m}_{i2,5} = 1.0$, and $\bar{m}_{i2,9} = 0.6$.
-Therefore we investigate the three criteria $m_{i1,2} < 1.2$, $m_{i2,5} < 1.0$, and ${m}_{i2,9} < 0.6$ as potential candidates for the root node, where each of the criteria splits the $N_\mathrm{max \, samples}$ training samples into two groups.
-We select the best criterion/feature/split as the one that results in the lowest variance in the predictions within each of the groups created by the split.
+In the following, we demonstrate the construction of the root node for a regression tree, as shown in Fig. \ref{fig: regression tree}, for the example of $N_\mathrm{max \, features} = 3$.
+Therefore, we randomly pick three features from Eq. (\ref{eq: data structure}), which we assume to be $m_{i1,2}$, $m_{i2,5}$, and $m_{i2,9}$.
+From a bootstrapped data set with $N_\mathrm{max \, samples}$ samples of our training data set, we assume to find the mean values $\bar{m}_{i1,2} = 1.2$, $\bar{m}_{i2,5} = 1.0$, and $\bar{m}_{i2,9} = 0.6$.
+Therefore, we investigate the three criteria $m_{i1,2} < 1.2$, $m_{i2,5} < 1.0$, and ${m}_{i2,9} < 0.6$ as potential candidates for the root node, where each of the criteria splits the $N_\mathrm{max \, samples}$ training samples into two groups.
+We select the best splitting criterion as the one that results in the lowest variance in the predictions within each of the groups created by the split.
 In other words, we can compute through this comparison a residual for $t_1$ and $t_2$ for each sample.
-From this, we can calculate the sum of squared residuals for each candidate criterion, and the criterion which predicts the lowest sum of squared residuals will be picked as our root node, which would be $m_{i1,2} < 1.2$ in our schematic example.
-For each of the resulting two groups, we do exactly the same procedure to construct internal nodes which split the data further and further until no further splitting is possible or useful\footnote{Further splitting is not useful if non of the investigated splitting criteria would lead to further improvements of the sum of squared residuals in comparison to not splitting the remaining samples.} and we end up at a leaf node to predict the output.
-To avoid that a leaf node contains just a single training sample we use two parameters, namely, $N_\mathrm{msl}$, the \textbf{m}inimum number of \textbf{s}amples required to be in a \textbf{l}eaf node, and $N_\mathrm{mss}$, the \textbf{m}inimum number of \textbf{s}amples required to \textbf{s}plit an internal node.
+From this, we can calculate the sum of squared residuals for each candidate criterion, and the criterion that predicts the lowest sum of squared residuals will be picked as our root node, which would be $m_{i1,2} < 1.2$ in our schematic example.
+For each of the resulting two groups, we follow exactly the same procedure to construct internal nodes that split the data further and further until no further splitting is possible or useful\footnote{Further splitting is not useful if none of the investigated splitting criteria would lead to further improvements of the sum of squared residuals in comparison to not splitting the remaining samples.} and we end up at a leaf node to predict the output.
+To avoid a leaf node containing just a single training sample, we used two parameters, namely, $N_\mathrm{msl}$, the \textbf{m}inimum number of \textbf{s}amples required to be in a \textbf{l}eaf node, and $N_\mathrm{mss}$, the \textbf{m}inimum number of \textbf{s}amples required to \textbf{s}plit an internal node.
 From the multiple training samples in a leaf node, the $t_1$ and $t_2$ values of a leaf node are the average of all samples in the leaf node.

 Following the above procedure, many random regression trees are built; to create an output for a single (test) sample, all regression trees are considered and the final output is created from averaging over all trees.